 But it’s a different story when you’re out for a week and the weather turns sour, with mosquitoes, flies, and gnats out in biblical proportions.
-Then you’ll wish for something a bit more substantial to protect you and camera gear.
+Then you’ll wish for something a bit more substantial to protect you and your camera gear.

-Look for a lightweight tent with a silicone treated rain fly.
+Look for a lightweight tent with a silicone-treated rain fly.
 I also like a tent with a vestibule large enough to protect items you don’t want inside the tent.
 Like boots and a dirty backpack.

 My Gear: Big Agnes Copper Spur 2.
 Super lightweight, easy to pitch, with two doors and large vestibules.
-This tent also comes in a one person size, but I like a little more elbow room.
+This tent also comes in a one-person size, but I like a little more elbow room.

 Sleeping Bag and Pad

 For years I steered clear of down bags, mainly because I felt they were a poor option in the rainy Pacific Northwest.
 However, now I’m an enthusiastic supporter of down.
 They’re like sleeping enveloped in a warm cloud.
 And they’re generally much lighter and more compressible than synthetic bags.
-A high quality down sleeping bag is not cheap so look at it as an investment.
-However, with proper care a well made bag will last for many years.
+A high-quality down sleeping bag is not cheap so look at it as an investment.
+However, with proper care, a well-made bag will last for many years.
 Feathered Friends and Western Mountaineering make some of the finest bags around.

 Sleeping pads are essential for keeping those roots from poking into your back while sleeping, or for insulation when camped on snow.
 Options here are either a foam pad or an inflatable.
 I’ve used Therm-a-Rest pads exclusively for many years.
 They are incredibly comfortable with adjustable firmness, are lightweight, and compress down very well.